Crockpot Ham and Bean Soup

 • For a thicker soup, remove a cup or so of the cooked beans.
 Mash them then stir them back into the pot.

-• Store leftover in an airtight container in the refrigerator for up to a week.
-Freeze for longer storage.
+• Store leftover in an airtight container in the refrigerator for up to a week, or in the freezer for up to 3 months.

 Notes